 With over 300 accredited fine arts schools in the US, international students will want to find out ways to narrow down their search for the perfect school.
 Luckily for these prospective students, universities across the nation are hoping to gain their attention by providing them with the best education possible.
-Here are some important factors to consider when looking for a fine arts college:
+There are many important factors to consider when selecting a fine arts college, such as the following: curriculum, facilities, faculty, location and alumni.

 - make sure that the school you are considering has diverse programs, offers topics you are interested in, and keeps up with the ever changing artistic trends.